Postal worker admits fabricating allegations of ballot tampering, officials say

 “The Erie Post Office did not back date any ballots,” Weisenbach wrote.

-The Postal Service Inspector General’s Office informed members of Congress in a briefing on Tuesday that Hopkins had recanted his allegations, according to a Congressional aide.
+The Postal Service inspector general’s office informed members of Congress in a briefing on Tuesday that Hopkins had recanted his allegations, according to a congressional aide.
 The investigators first interviewed Hopkins on Friday, the aide said.

-Hopkins’ allegations, without his name, were first aired last week by Project Veritas, an organization that uses deceptive tactics to expose what it says is bias and corruption in the mainstream media.
+Hopkins’s allegations, without his name, were first aired last week by Project Veritas, an organization that uses deceptive tactics to expose what it says is bias and corruption in the mainstream media.
 Hopkins agreed to attach his name to the allegations late last week.
 He was instantly celebrated by Trump supporters.

-Project Veritas’ founder James O’Keefe on Saturday hailed Hopkins as “an American hero” on Twitter.
-A GoFundMe page created under Hopkins’ name had raised more than $135,000 by Tuesday evening, with donors praising him as a patriot and whistleblower.
+Project Veritas founder James O’Keefe on Saturday hailed Hopkins as “an American hero” on Twitter.
+A GoFundMe page created under Hopkins’s name had raised more than $136,000 by Tuesday evening, with donors praising him as a patriot and whistleblower.

-“Your donations are going to help me in the case I am wrongfully terminated from my job or I am forced into resigning due to ostrizization (sic) by my co-workers,” the page states.
+“Your donations are going to help me in the case I am wrongfully terminated from my job or I am forced into resigning due to ostrizization [sic] by my co-workers,” the page states.
 “It will help me get a new start in a place I feel safe and help me with child support until I am able to get settled and get a job.”

 Separately, on Monday Project Veritas announced it was offering a “$25,000 reward” for “first hand election fraud tips in Pennsylvania.”
 Late Tuesday, O’Keefe claimed to have recordings of agents questioning Hopkins and said that he was pressured to sign a document he did not understand.

-The U.S. Postal Service said in a statement over the weekend that it had referred Hopkins’ allegations to the U.S. Postal Inspection Service and the Office of Inspector General.
+The Postal Service said in a statement over the weekend that it had referred Hopkins’s allegations to the U.S. Postal Inspection Service and the Office of Inspector General.

-The U.S. Postal Inspection Service declined to comment on Tuesday morning, referring questions to the Office of Inspector General.
-A spokesperson for that office said it was still “looking into the matter” Tuesday afternoon and declined to elaborate.
+The Postal Inspection Service declined to comment on Tuesday morning, referring questions to the Office of Inspector General.
+A spokeswoman for that office, Agapi Doulaveris, said it was still “looking into the matter” Tuesday afternoon and declined to elaborate.

-The U.S. Postal Service also did not respond to questions about Hopkins’ employment status on Tuesday.
+Hopkins was escorted out of his workplace on Monday afternoon and told not to return until the investigation was completed, according to one of the officials familiar with the probe.

-A page on the social networking site LinkedIn that matches Hopkins’ name and other biographical details says he served in the United States Marine Corps from 2007 to 2012.
+A page on the social networking site LinkedIn that matches Hopkins’s name and other biographical details says he served in the Marine Corps from 2007 to 2012.
 Hopkins subsequently held numerous jobs for short periods of time, including as a nurse’s aide and as an employee at a hydrologic fracking company in Texas, according to a Facebook profile.
 The Facebook page says he became a letter carrier in Erie in August 2018.

-Dalton Bennett and Alice Crites contributed reporting.
+Dalton Bennett and Alice Crites contributed to this report.